AbsMechanik/CSS-Animation/README.md

 # CSS-Animation
- An experiment with CSS images and animations
+ This project is an experiment with CSS images and animations.
+Mostly inspired by the Zero to Mastery HacktoberFest 2019 challenge, Animation Nation.
+I will keep adding and updating this project as I learn new techniques and tricks to make better animations.
+No use of JS / SVG, purely CSS powered!